Level/abstract-level/README.md

 ### `iterator`

-An iterator allows visiting all entries of a database or a range of it.
-It operates on a snapshot of the database, created at the time `db.iterator()` was called.
-This means reads on the iterator are unaffected by simultaneous writes.
-Most but not all implementations can offer this guarantee, which is indicated by `db.supports.snapshots`.
+An iterator allows one to lazily read a range of entries stored in the database.
+It reads from a snapshot of the database, created at the time `db.iterator()` was called.
+This means the iterator will not see the data of simultaneous write operations.
+Most but not all implementations can offer this guarantee, as indicated by `db.supports.snapshots`.

 Iterators can be consumed with [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) or by manually calling `iterator.next()` in succession.
 In the latter mode, `iterator.close()` must always be called.
 In contrast, finishing, throwing, breaking or returning from a `for await...of` loop automatically calls `iterator.close()`.